'Sensing the Shining' explores new ways of visualizing the emotional reaction to movies, exemplified with Stanley Kubrick’s classic 'The Shining'.

 The cropped images are then stitched together in sequence to create the movie poster collage.

-According to the measurements of the sensor, emotinally meaningful moments become emphasized while the less exiting parts of the movie almost become visual noise.
+Emotionally meaningful moments become emphasized while the less exiting parts of the movie become almost visual noise.

 In its entirety it gives a visual impression of the movie, its exciting parts, patterns and rhythms.

-‘Sensing the Shining’ - A new kind of feedback interface for visual content that highlights the emotionally relevant parts of the movie as sensed by its viewer.
+‘Sensing the Shining’ creates a new kind of feedback interface for visual content that highlights the emotionally relevant parts of the movie as sensed by its viewer.